Gotha station: History

 Gotha station was built in 1847, when the local section of the Thuringian line was completed between Halle and Bebra.
-Gotha was at this time the provincial capital of Saxe-Gotha and already had 15,000 inhabitants.
-Accordingly, the station was built in a neoclassical style.
-In 1870 the second line was built from Gotha, running via Mühlhausen to Leinefelde (continuing to Göttingen).
-The third and last line connecting to Gotha station was the Ohra Valley Railway opened in 1876 to Ohrdruf and to the line to Würzburg at Gräfenroda in 1892.
+Gotha was at this time the provincial capital of Saxe-Gotha and had 15,000 inhabitants.
+The station was built in a neoclassical style.
+In 1870 the second line was built, the Gotha–Leinefelde railway (Gotha via Mühlhausen to Leinefelde, continuing to Göttingen).

+The third and last line connecting to Gotha station was the Ohra Valley Railway opened in 1876 to Ohrdruf and to the line to Würzburg at Gräfenroda in 1892 (de).

 In 1894 the Gotha tramway was opened.
 The station was the junction of several tram lines.
 In 1929, the Thuringian Forest Railway (Thüringerwaldbahn), an overland interurban tramway was opened from Gotha station, running across the city tramlines and continuing to Bad Tabarz via Waltershausen and Friedrichroda.
-In the Second World War the central section and west wing of the station were destroyed in air strikes; the east wing and the entrance area survived.
-Some of it still has not been repaired.
+On 6 February 1945, three months before VE day, a USAAF air strike hit the Reichsbahn premises, the passenger station, the Reichsbahn repair workshop (80% destroyed) and the adjacent city centre area.

 In 2007, the station forecourt was completely restructured and the stop on the Thuringian Forest Railway was relocated.